LeiWang1999/EGO1_XADC/Readme.md

 First, if you don't know what is board file, you can read my [FPGA Tutorial]( https://github.com/LeiWang1999/EGO1_XADC ) Repo.

-Then you can find ego1 board directory and the guide of how to use it.
+Then you can find ego1 board directory and the guide.

 **2. Why we use vaux1 channel?**